-Annex 3 - ESRM Process Integration into the Credit Risk Cycle
+Annex 2 - ESRM Process Integration into the Credit Risk Cycle

 Credit Cycle Stage Client Action MCB Related Actions INITIATION STAGE Client presents to the bank its request for financing and provides an initial overview of the deal Client sends their initial request for financing along with their business/project plan Coverage team prepares 'early-bird' memo for PRC approval to seek or confirm risk appetite for the client's proposal Coverage team to check compliance with MCB Exclusion list and conducts a preliminary eligibility check for ESRM process - CREDIT SANCTIONING STAGE Client to submit all required information to enable bank to conduct its due diligence and eligibility assessment - including any E&S related documents Discussion with MCB on proposed financing structure and conditions (incl.
 ESRM requirements) for approval by the bank's credit committees For any PRC-approved or new deal, Coverage team engages with Risk (incl.
-ESRM) teams for deal introduction and initiate the credit and E&S risk assessment Potential risks associated with the sector/activity and any controversy linked to the Borrower and the project are scrutinized via E&S risk assessment tools and available documents and ESRM recommendations included in memo sent to ECC by Risk team For Sustainable Loan, ESRM team will apply the ESRM process and confirm alignment with MCB Exclusion List.
-ECC approval is sought • .1 DOCUMENTATION, EXECUTION TO DRAWDOWN STAGE Client provides detailed documentation for the bank ESRM review - Environmental and Social Impact Assessment, Environmental and Social Management Plan, Action Plan (ESAP), etc Client reviews and agrees with the proposed Environmental and Social Conditions in the Facility Agreement Detailed analysis of the project plan and related Environmental and Social documentations to decide on risk level and the applicable process as per the Equator Principles.
+ESRM) teams for deal introduction and initiate the credit and E&S risk assessment Potential risks associated with the sector/activity and any controversy linked to the Borrower and the project are scrutinized via E&S risk assessment tools and available documents and ESRM recommendations included in memo sent to ECC by Credit or Risk team For any sustainable financing, ESRM team will apply the ESRM process and confirm alignment with MCB Exclusion List.
+ECC approval is sought • DOCUMENTATION, EXECUTION TO DRAWDOWN STAGE Client provides detailed documentation for the bank ESRM review - Environmental and Social Impact Assessment, Environmental and Social Management Plan, Action Plan (ESAP), etc Client reviews and agrees with the proposed Environmental and Social Conditions in the Facility Agreement Detailed analysis of the project plan and related Environmental and Social documentations to decide on risk level and the applicable process as per the Equator Principles.
 Category A and high-risk Category B necessitates the appointment of an independent environmental and social consultant for a detailed E&S due diligence.
-The relevant E&S clauses will be included in the Facility Agreement in order to ensure proper monitoring and compliance in terms of the Borrower's and project Environmental and Social Performance.
-For Sustainable Loan, the proposed E&S KPIs will be confirmed and further relevant ESRM related clauses will be included - POST DRAWDOWN STAGE As per agreed ESAP and E&S monitoring report, Client submits progress with evidence in bringing the project to compliance with MCB E&S Requirements (legal requirements, EP and IFC PS) Conducts site visits to check compliance level ESRM team receives and reviews updates on E&S reports from Client and/or Independent consultant Coverage and Risk team collaborates with the client to identify non-compliance and propose remedial measures For critical non-compliances, ECC will be notified to decide on action plan
+For all ESRM eligible projects, the relevant E&S clauses will be included in the Facility Agreement in order to ensure proper monitoring and compliance in terms of the Borrower's and project Environmental and Social Performance and agreed E&S KPIs • POST DRAWDOWN STAGE As per agreed ESAP and E&S monitoring report, Client submits progress with evidence in bringing the project to compliance with MCB E&S Requirements (legal requirements, EP and IFC PS) Conducts site visits to check compliance level ESRM team receives and reviews updates on E&S reports from Client and/or Independent consultant Coverage, ESRM and Risk team collaborates with the client to identify noncompliance and propose remedial measures For critical non-compliances, ECC will be notified to decide on action plan

-Annex 4 - Summary of IFC Performance Standards
+Annex 3 - Summary of IFC Performance Standards